handlerda/Accredited-Investor-Standard-Schema/readme.md

 ## Sample JSON object

-We suggest going the the /schema section to review the entire sample json format in addition to its corisponding schema.
-A sample json object is below for reference:
+A sample json object of the schema is shown below.
+The entire sample json format and its corresponding schema are in the [schema folder of this repo](https://github.com/handlerda/accredited-investor-standard-schema/tree/master/schema)

 ```json
 {